bgatellier/scodi/modules/lighthouse/README.md

 ## Github Action

-If you're using Github, you can simplify the integration of Heart in your CI scripts by using the [Github Action](https://github.com/marketplace/actions/heart-webpages-evaluation).
+If you're using Github, you can simplify the integration of Scodi in your CI scripts by using the [Github Action](https://github.com/marketplace/actions/heart-webpages-evaluation).